 This paper studies information transmission in situations in which multiple senders compete for the attention of a decision maker.
 Senders are partially informed about a state and choose how to reveal information over time to attract maximal attention.
 A decision maker wants to learn about the state but faces attention costs.
 I characterise an equilibrium with simple strategies that lead to full information transmission in minimal time.
 The attention each sender receives is proportional to the residual value of her information.
 With endogenous information acquisition, increasing initial public information may decrease the aggregate information in society.

 A principal offers a dynamic contract for experimentation to an agent with limited liability.
-The agent's effort is hidden but the principal can schedule costly inspections which reveal the effort history.
-The optimal contract takes a simple structure: Only after the last inspection, effort is incentivised through bonus payments contingent on success.
-Inspections are scheduled with increasing distance such that, in earlier periods, incentives are provided solely by the threat of losing the continuation value from the final phase.
+The agent has an incentive to secretly divert funds for private consumption, but the principal can perform costly inspections to reveal past diversion.
+The optimal contract takes a simple structure: Inspections are deterministically scheduled with increasing distance such that, in earlier periods, additional incentives are provided by the threat of losing the continuation value from the final phase.
 I discuss an implementation through stage-financing, where funds are released after each inspection for the entire stage until the next inspection.
 Inspections make funding in multiple stages a necessary feature of the optimal contract.

 Should the Timing of Inspections be Predictable?, with Ian Ball